Unboxed-Software/solana-course/content/intro-to-reading-data.md

  - Modify the script to connect to `mainNet` and look up some famous Solana wallets.
 Try `toly.sol`, `shaq.sol` or `mccann.sol`.

 We'll transfer SOL in the next lesson!

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=8bbbfd93-1cdc-4ce3-9c83-637e7aa57454)!